Elwood-P/rowan-react/README.md

 # Rowan - eCommerce Front End

-> A React based project show casing a complete front-end design and implementation for an eCommerce site.
+> A React based project showcasing a complete front-end design and implementation for an eCommerce site.
 One of several projects undertaken to expand my knowledge of React.
 > [View project live](https://rowan-react.netlify.app)

 ## Key Features